-I joined Buckinghamshire New University in 2020 but have been teaching photography for over 20 years.
+I joined Buckinghamshire New University in 2020 and have been teaching photography for over 25 years in both the UK and in South Africa for various organisations including higher education, adult learning as well as NGOs and art organisations.
 I am an experienced photographic practitioner and researcher with a background in editorial and documentary photography for publication as well as arts-based practice having exhibited in group and solo shows in the UK, Germany and South Africa.

-I am in my final year of a part-time practice-led PhD at Middlesex University and my current practice-led research explores connections between photography and representations of the natural history museum collection, particularly regarding the preservational properties of print-making processes.
-My work is mixed media and incorporates contemporary digital and moving image as well as traditional print processes.
+I have a PhD from Middlesex University and my current practice-led research explores connections between photography and representations of the natural history museum collection, particularly regarding the preservational properties of print-making processes.
+My practice also explores notions of making as an embodied methodology - I utilise mixed media and incorporate digital and moving image technologies as well as traditional print processes in my work.

-I am an associate member of the Royal Photographic Society and have an HEA Fellowship.
+I am a member of the Association of Photographers and have an HEA Fellowship.